chaoss/website/CHAOSScon/2018NA/speakers.md

 "During successful career as a software developer, Emma discovered Open Source, and was inspired by the potential of developing software, and participating in communities connected by common purpose and mission.
 Her experience as a contributor to many projects including Drupal, Wordpress and Firefox inspired her to help others get involved - and thus reshaped career focus to doing just that at Mozilla with a focus on diversity & inclusion.
 Emma leads D&I strategy development for Mozilla's communities, and lives in Sooke, BC with her family."

+### Dawn Foster

+_Consultant - Scale Factory_

+"Dawn is currently a consultant at The Scale Factory and is finishing a PhD at the University of Greenwich in London.
+She spent more than 20 years working at companies like Puppet Labs, Intel, Jive Software, and more.
+She has expertise in community building, open source software, metrics, and more.
+She is passionate about bringing people together through a combination of online communities and real-world events along with analyzing the data associated with participation in developer and open source communities.
+She has spoken at dozens of industry events, including many Linux Foundation events, OSCON, SXSW, FOSDEM and more."

 ### Georg J.P.
 Link

 _PhD Student - University of Nebraska at Omaha_